siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/Websphere/overview.md

 Version 101 includes the following features and fixes:

 * Added support for encrypted input/output properties files.
-* A fix for APAR PI74876 Performance problem with UrbanCode Deploy WebSphere Application Server Deploy plug-in when syncnodes is running.
+* A fix for APAR PI74876 Performance problem with DevOps Deploy WebSphere Application Server Deploy plug-in when syncnodes is running.
 * Added a new plug-in step: Delete Server.

 #### Version 100.86358